kumu/help/site/guides/the-profile.md

 ### Attention system mappers: Using types for pre and post labels on connections

-We've customized the behavior of the type field for connections to allow for creation of pre and post labels that are common in causal loop diagrams within the system mapping field.
+We've customized the behavior of the type field for connections to allow for creation of pre and post labels that are common in causal loop diagrams.
 Below are the values you can use:

 Value | Behavior
 --- | ---